 The Optima can be had in LX, EX and SX trim levels.

 The entry-level LX is no stripper, coming standard with the 2.4-liter four-cylinder in addition to power windows and locks, A/C, an AM/FM/CD sound system with six speakers and USB/AUX input jacks, Bluetooth smartphone connectivity, keyless entry, cruise control, a trip computer and 16-inch alloy wheels.
 For the latest model year, the LX also gains chrome dual exhaust tips, solar-tinted glass, exterior mirror-mounted turn signals, fog lamps and heated mirrors.

-Stepping up to the EX adds leather upholstery and imitation wood trim, a power driver's seat, dual-zone automatic climate control, a smart key and push-button start and 17-inch alloy wheels.
+Stepping up to the EX adds leather upholstery and imitation wood trim, an acoustic laminated windshield, a power driver's seat, dual-zone automatic climate control, a smart key and push-button start and 17-inch alloy wheels.
 Illuminated front cupholders are newly standard.

 The EX can be had with two optional feature packages.
 The EX Premium Package includes a panoramic sunroof, UVO, an Infinity sound system a rearview camera, HD radio, heated and cooled front seats, heated rear seats, a heated steering wheel and power folding exterior mirrors.
 The EX Technology Package (also available on the SX) brings a navigation system with SiriusXM Traffic and a rearview camera.